mszegedy/cv/about.md

 Other hobbies of mine include various kinds of art.
 I make Discord emojis often (someone out there actually has a tattoo of one of those, which feels weird), and I have started video game projects again and again but never had enough stability in my life to finish them.
-I also write [a web serial,](https://mszegedy.github.io/plea) based on my experiences in Berkeley and Western Siberia.
 I hope once my situation is less chaotic, I will be able to devote more effort to these things.